srkunze/fork/README.rst

 Parallelize implicitly?
 -----------------------

-If you don't like the fork calling syntax, you can convert certain functions into forks.
+If you don't like the fork calling syntax, you can convert certain functions into stand-alone forks.

 **Use with caution.**